veranyagaka/BenefitsPro/README.md

-okay okay i need to organize my thoughts
+Bullet points
-- [x] Login & Database
+- [x] Login Redirection
+- [ ] Migrations, Database, Models
-- [ ] Benefits Application
+- [ ] Application requests + Applications table (therefore also the html page)
-- [ ] Approve or Deny requests by admin
+- [ ] Admin - approval of applications and update the benefits provided by the company
+- [ ] Log out page
+- [ ] Profile page - settings to change password & other preferences
+- [ ] View the reflection on the applications page
-- [ ] Redirection to various pages
+- [ ] Redirection to various pages + @login_required
+- [ ] Forms.py
+- [ ] Reset Password/ Forgot password
+- [ ] Tables, tables,tables
-- [ ] BetterError Handling
+- [ ] Better Error Handling
-- [ ] CSS
+- [ ] CSS + Images
+- [ ] Navigation on the profiles page
 - [ ] Deployment Finally

 <!--For your Benefits Administration System project, here's a list of HTML files you might need: